jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/types-of-dental-prosthesis.md

       is retained by a system of extracoronal elements or hooks that surround some of the teeth still present.
-Although due to its aesthetic and functional limitations it moves away from the ideal prosthetic prototype, it still having valid as a provisional denture, and even definitive; in cases of surgical contraindication or economic limitation.</p>
+Although due to its aesthetic and functional limitations it moves away from the ideal prosthetic prototype, it still having valid as a provisional denture; and even definitive, in cases of surgical contraindication or economic limitation.</p>

 '